 Just like in people our pet’s teeth are prone to the build up of tartar and plaque.
 The accumulation of plaque causes inflammation of the gums (gingivitis), which initially leads to halitosis (bad breath) before gum recession and eventually tooth decay develop.
 Untreated dental disease can cause considerable pain, loss of teeth or even tooth root abscesses.
 In addition infection from the mouth can spread around the body and cause potentially life-threatening problems in organs such as the heart, liver and kidneys.
 Frequently it will be necessary to have the teeth cleaned under a general anaesthetic, and in some cases tooth extractions will be required.
 Obviously prevention is better than cure and with this in mind good home care is the most important factor in preventing the development of these conditions and greatly reduces the chance of your pet needing his or her teeth cleaned under general anaesthetic.
 Unfortunately this does not just mean access to bones or chews.

-For those owners who despite persistence are still unable to manage brushing there are other options available all of which are available at the practice, speak to us if you require more advice:
+For those owners who despite persistence are still unable to manage to brush there are other options available all of which are available at the practice, speak to us if you require more advice:

 Logic Oral Hygiene Gel and Hexarinse Solution can be applied directly to the teeth and gums without brushing and in cats where access to the mouth isn’t possible Logic Gel can be applied onto the top of the paw for the cat to lick off.